 65. Have the authorities of your Member State as executing Member State experienced any difficulties with the application of the speciality rule?
 If so, please describe those difficulties and how they were resolved.
+Not the case

 Part 5: conclusions, opinions et cetera